tav/gitfund/mvp/app/page/terms.md

   * The image must be either your company logo or the logo of one of your products.

-If you are a sponsor within the EU VAT region:

-* Only your Sponsor Name, which must either be your name or pseudonym for individuals, or the company name or the brand name of one of your products for companies, will be displayed as part of the Sponsor Profile.

-* Once the Beta is ready, you will be able to enjoy the full Sponsor Profile as enjoyed by others as soon as you update your VAT profile with any VAT-related info that may be applicable.

 We may, at our sole discretion, cancel your sponsorship if for any reason we find your Sponsor Profile unsuitable for the type of community we are trying to